All of the Weird Things Tom Cruise Does in 'The Firm'

-The Tom Cruise we were fascinated with in 1993 is not the Tom Cruise we are fascinated with today.
-Fresh off the critical and commercial success of A Few Good Men and married to Nicole Kidman, he was arguably the biggest movie star in the world, a fresh-faced kid who'd become an equally fresh-faced man-boy.
-He was a more digestible celebrity in those years before the Oprah incident, "Matt, you're glib," and the bonkers horror show that is Going Clear.
+The Tom Cruise that fascinated us in the early '90s is not the Tom Cruise that fascinates us today.
+Back then, Cruise was fresh off the critical and commercial success of A Few Good Men and married to Nicole Kidman, on his way (if not there already) to becoming the biggest movie star in the world.
+This was all before the Oprah incident, "Matt, you're glib," and the Scientology exposé, Going Clear.
 In many ways, 1993's The Firm, a legal thriller based on the best-selling novel by John Grisham, is the most snackable Tom Cruise film of all: aggressively familiar, momentarily enjoyable, and quickly forgotten.

 But it's also weird.
 Really weird.

 What exactly is so weird about Tom Cruise in The Firm?
-On the surface, not much.
-The movie's plot doesn't waver too much from the nine essential Cruise plot elements Roger Ebert laid out in his Days of Thunder review back in 1990.
-The Firm has a Mentor (played here by a game Gene Hackman), a Superior Woman (Jeanne Tripplehorn), a Craft (tax law), a Proto-Enemy (Ed Harris), and an Eventual Enemy (the firm itself!), all arriving at various points during the movie's leisurely 154 minutes.
+The movie's plot doesn't waver too much from the nine essential Cruise plot elements, as defined by Roger Ebert: The Firm has a Mentor (played here by a game Gene Hackman), a Superior Woman (Jeanne Tripplehorn), a Craft (tax law), a Proto-Enemy (Ed Harris), and an Eventual Enemy (the firm itself!), all arriving at various points during the movie's leisurely 154 minutes.
 But after multiple viewings, Cruise’s eccentricities as a performer rise to the surface.
 Some are small.
 Some are big.
 Some will cause you to question the nature of reality itself.
 Let's take a closer look.

 Let's pause and think about how a scene like this ends up in a big Hollywood studio film based on a best-selling John Grisham novel.
 Is it in the book?
 Don’t think so.
 Do you think the director of the film, Oscar-winner Sydney Pollack, was like, "We need to get to know Mitch better as a character here -- how about a couple of backflips?"
 Unlikely.
 Was co-writer Robert Towne perched over his typewriter smoking a cigarette, wiping sweat from his brow and musing to himself, "Chinatown was pretty dope, but it would've been a lot better if Jack Nicholson had done some backflips after he got his nose cut!"
 Probably not.